stargate/stargate/README.md

 An open source data gateway.

 Stargate is a data gateway deployed between client applications and a database.
-It's built with extensibility as a first-class citizen and makes it easy to use a database for any application workload by adding plugin support for new APIs, data types, and access methods.
+CQL is built with extensibility as a first-class citizen, which makes it easy to use a database for any application workload by adding plugin support for new APIs, data types, and access methods.

 - For quick instructions on how to bring up Stargate on your desktop using Docker, check out the [Docker compose](docker-compose/README.md) instructions.